Haystack Revisited

 One thing that might help them is that the jet is likely in one or two large pieces.
 Its profile should be distinct, even from far above.
 We know this because there was no debris field.
 It’s nearly certain that the plane didn’t crash.
 Rather, it was “landed” on the water, and subsequently sank, more or less intact.

-A Boeing 777 in an out-of-control impact would have effectively disintegrated, producing tens of thousands of fragments: aircraft parts, human remains, luggage, and so on.
+A Boeing 777 in an out-of-control impact — or even a semi-controlled one — would have broken up and produced thousands of fragments: aircraft parts, human remains, luggage, and so on.
 Much of this debris would have sunk, but plenty would not have.
 Eventually, borne by currents, it would’ve washed up.

 But it didn’t.
 And the small number of pieces that did wash ashore are consistent not with a crash, but with a controlled and deliberate ditching.
 The flaperon discovered in 2015 on Reunion Island, for example, and the trailing edge flap that washed up on Mauritius.
 These parts themselves are evidence enough; a thorough post-mortem on them reveals even more.
 The forensics are complicated, but they’re solid.
 Use your Google and check out the analysis by former Canadian crash investigator Larry Vance.
 These pieces tell a story.